glotzerlab/signac/doc/database.rst

 -------------------------

 Indexing signac projects is simplified by using a :py:class:`~signac.contrib.SignacProjectCrawler`.
-In this case meta data is automatically retrieved from the state point as well as from the :py:meth:`signac.contrib.job.Job.document`.
+In this case meta data is automatically retrieved from the state point as well as from the :py:meth:`job.document <signac.contrib.job.Job.document>`.

-Using a :py:class:`~signac.contrib.SignacProjectCrawler` we only need to point the crawler at our project's workspace and all state points are retrieved from the state point manifest file.
+Using a :py:class:`~signac.contrib.SignacProjectCrawler` we only need to point the crawler at our project's workspace and all state points are automatically retrieved from the state point manifest file.

 .. code:: python